jaketae/jaketae.github.io/_posts/2020-06-12-gibbs-sampling.md

 ### Setup

-For this post, I'll be usisng `seaborn`, which is a data visualization library built on top of `matplotlib`.
+For this post, I'll be using `seaborn`, which is a data visualization library built on top of `matplotlib`.
 I'll simply be using `seaborn` to display a bivariate Gaussian.
-For reproducability's sake, we will also set a random seed.
+For reproducibility's sake, we will also set a random seed.

 ```python